AllYarnsAreBeautiful/ayab-firmware/README.md

     brew install clang-format gcovr gcc
     ```

- 4. Install [pre-commit](https://pre-commit.com/) via pip and use it to install git hooks.
+ 4. Install [pre-commit](https://pre-commit.com/) and use it to install git hooks.

     Ubuntu:
     ```bash